 The readme file should help another user or developer to understand the content and use of an IEPD, as well as determine potential for reuse or adaptation.
 It should describe what implementers need to understand and what the author considers is important to understanding an IEPD.
 There is no limit or constraint on its content.

-At a minimum, the readme artifact should contain several fundamental elements of information about the MPD:
+At a minimum, the readme artifact should contain several fundamental elements of information about the IEPD:

-Purpose of this MPD.
+Purpose of this IEPD.

 Scope of its deployment, usage, and information content.